DiscreteTom/vscode-bimark/README.md

 - Syntax highlighting for definitions and references.
 - Hover over a definition/reference to see definition details.
 - Completion for references.
+- Goto definition.
+- Find all references.
+- Diagnostics for undefined references and duplicated definitions.